ana-simao/web-server/README.md

 # web-server
-Simple web-server developed using just Java
+Simple web-server with some very simple html pages just for the purpose of testing.